evkx/evkx.github.io/content/models/mhero/i/i/_index.md

 ## Exterior

-The MHERO I, with dimensions of 4987 mm in length, 2080 mm in width, and 1935 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs.
-You can choose between 1 different paint colors when ordering this model.
+The MHERO I, with dimensions of 4987 mm in length, 2080 mm in width, and 1935 mm in height, falls into the Mid-size SUVs offer a blend of space, comfort, performance, and versatility, making them suitable for a wide range of drivers with diverse needs. exterior.paintcolors_matte

 You can select from multiple wheel designs, all available in the same size, on the MHERO I, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include: